Nutomic/controldlna/README.md

 A DLNA/UPNP control point for Android.

-Supports playback of audio and media files from any UPNP media server to any UPNP media renderer.
+It supports playback of audio and media files from any UPNP media server to any UPNP media renderer.
+Additionally, playing from or to other apps via the MediaRouter API is also supported.

-Works on Android 2.2 (Gingerbread) and higher.
+The app requires Android 2.2 (Gingerbread) and higher.

 [Download](http://f-droid.org/repository/browse/?fdid=com.github.nutomic.controldlna)